-The proposed action will include unconditional approval of the Airport Layout Plan (ALP) and approval of the relocation of the Runway 29 localizer for the preferred alternative.
-The FAA Air Traffic Office Eastern Service Center has reviewed and approved the relocation of the localizer.
+The proposed action will include unconditional approval of the Airport Layout Plan (ALP) for the preferred alternative.

 The proposed action will include the issuance of environmental approval to establish eligibility of the Airport to compete for Federal funding of the development.